 Meet the opposition | Norwich City

-As Swansea City prepare to take on Norwich City at the Liberty Stadium on Friday night, we take a closer look at the Canaries.
+As Swansea City prepare to take on Norwich City, we take a closer look at the Canaries.

-Norwich are back in the Championship this season following a solitary season in the Premier League on the back of their second-tier triumph in 2018-19.
+Norwich are in their second season back in the Championship following another solitary campaign in the Premier League.

-With five separate stints in the Premier League since its inception in the 1992-93 season, the club achieved its highest-ever position in the same year with a third-place finish.
+With six separate stints in the Premier League since its inception in the 1992-93 season, the club achieved its highest-ever position in the same year with a third-place finish.